ncatlab/nlab-content/pages/6/2/8/2/2826/content.md

 =--

-+--{: .query}
-[[Chris Schommer-Pries]]: I believe this is an example of a quasi-fibration which is not a Serre fibration, but it is not a Dold fibration either.
-=--

 One could consider maps that have the WCHP for just cubes -- these are a sort of hybrid Dold--Serre fibration (warning! nonstandard terminology.
 I just made it up, suggestions appreciated).
 For these maps there exists a [[long exact sequence]] in homotopy once basepoints are chosen.
 For classes of maps determined by (homotopy) lifting properties, this is about the minimum one needs to define such a long exact sequence.
 On the other hand, [[quasifibration|quasifibrations]] give rise to a long exact sequence in homotopy, but are defined by homotopy properties of the fibres.